1. What does DCIP do?

-5. How do we verify information?
+4. How does DCIP verify information?

-6. Who relies on our reporting?
+5. Who relies on DCIP's reporting?

-7. Who funds DCIP?
+6. Who funds DCIP?

 We primarily rely on grants and donations from individuals.
 Some past and current funders include: UNRWA, Save the Children International, World Vision International, OXFAM-Italy, and Commission of the European Communities, among others.
 For a complete list, please see our annual reports.

-8. Who are our affiliates?
+7. Who are our affiliates?

-We are part of the global movement, Defense for Children International, founded in 1979 and based in Geneva.
+We are part of the global movement Defense for Children International, founded in 1979 and based in Geneva.
 Its national sections and affiliated members span 50 countries.
 Additionally, we are a founding member of the Palestinian Network for Children’s Rights (PNCR), composed of 60 community-based organizations, which implements advocacy and protection strategies to promote children’s rights in the West Bank, including East Jerusalem.
 Other Networks: Middle East and North African, Child Rights Network (MANARA), Working Group on UN Security Council Resolution 1612 (1612 WG), Child Protection Network (CPN), Palestinian Human Rights Council (PHROC), Palestinian Non-Governmental Organizations (PNGO), National Committee for Juvenile Justice, Occupied Palestine and Golan Heights Advocacy Initiative (OPGAI), UN Working Group on Child Protection (CPWG).

-9. How can I get involved?
+8. How can I get involved?

-10. How will my donation be used?
+9. How will my donation be used?